ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 <link rel="apple-touch-icon-precomposed" sizes="144x144" href="/img/apple-touch-icon-ipad-retina-152x152.png">
 {% endhighlight %}

 But it is a pain creating all those images.
 So there is a web app that can do the job for you along with the code and a favicon.
-All you need is to provide a high quality, square shaped logo.
+All you need to do is to provide a high quality, square shaped logo.

 Use [Iconifier](http://iconifier.net/){:rel='nofollow'}{:target="_blank"}.
 Download the **zip** file it generates to get all icons along with the code.